mutian/Sublime-CSS-Format/README.md

 **OPTION 3 - without Git**

-Download the latest source zip from [Github](https://github.com/mutian/CSS-Format) and extract it into a new folder named `Jade Build` in your Sublime Text "Packages" folder.
+Download the latest source zip from [Github](https://github.com/mutian/CSS-Format) and extract it into a new folder named `CSS Format` in your Sublime Text "Packages" folder.

 Usage